 width of the wall foundation

 Bending moment and shear force are determined as reaction developed on the cantilever beam as shown in the figure:

 Internal forces acting on wall jump

-Verification of the back jump of wall (top tensile reinforcement in the wall jump, respectively) is performed only in some countries and usually is not required.
-The programs "Cantilever wall" and "Reinforced wall" allow in version 5.5 for designing the reinforcement in the back jump of wall.
-The cross-section is then assumed to be loaded by the self weight of structure, earth wedge, surcharge, anchorage force and the force associated with contact pressure in the soil.
-Forces due to pressure are accounted for only if having a negative impact.
+Verification of the back jump of the wall (top tensile reinforcement in the wall jump, respectively) is performed only in some countries and usually is not required.
+The programs "Cantilever wall" and "Reinforced wall" allow in version 5.5 for designing the reinforcement in the back jump of the wall.
+The cross-section is then assumed to be loaded by the self-weight of structure, earth wedge, surcharge, anchorage force, and the force associated with the contact pressure in the soil.
+Forces due the pressure are accounted for only if having a negative impact.
 Forces introduced by the user are not reflected at all.

 The cross-section is checked against the load caused by the bending moment and shear force.